ltang16/info-catalog/TO-DOS.md

 TO-DO:
-[ ] 1. create the JSON course catalog
+[] create the JSON course catalog
-> [ ] a. add all courses
+> [x] add all courses
-> [ ] b. add "topics" metadata to all courses (as list)
+> [x] add "topics" metadata to all courses (as list)
-> [ ] c. tag all applied data science certificate courses
+> [x] tag all applied data science certificate courses
+> [ ] add "index" to each course?
+(Date.now() or UUID)

-[ ] 2. build catalog page CSS
+[ ] build webpage structure
+> [ ] maybe create new component for individual courses and use in overall app body
-[ ] 3. add form for course addition to catalog
+> [ ] create new components for course requirement filter buttons and topics filter buttons
+> [ ] create new component for catalog list -- need to pass filtered course list to this! will then pass individual course data to individual course component

+[ ] build catalog page CSS
-[ ] 4. enable course item editing (ideally in place rather than sending to form at bottom...)
-[ ] 5. create categorization filtering function and filter buttons [ ] 6. create course topic filtering function (MULTIPLE ALLOWED) and selection buttons [ ] 7.
-800+ word writeup :)
+[ ] add form for course addition to catalog -- need to permanently edit JSON file [ ] enable course item editing (ideally in place rather than sending to form at bottom...) -- also permanently edit JSON file [ ] create categorization filtering function and filter buttons [ ] create course topic filtering function (MULTIPLE ALLOWED) and selection buttons [ ] 800+ word writeup :)
-[ ] 8. host live demo on Netlify or something similar
+[ ] host live demo on Netlify or something similar
-[x] 9. start Github repo
+[x] start Github repo
-[ ] 10. push all code to Github repo
+[ ] push all code to Github repo